 - Represent clients facing predatory mortgage lending practices.

-By joining these fund leaders as a donor to the Housing Legal Defense Fund, you will be helping our neighbors live productive and secure lives and the Clinic will be one step close to hiring a full-time Director of Housing Law Practice.
+By joining these fund leaders as a donor to the Housing Legal Defense Fund, you will be helping our neighbors live productive and secure lives, and NSLAC will be one step close to hiring a full-time Director of Housing Law Practice.